Low Carbon Accelerator NAV slumps, stops investing

-LONDON Low Carbon Accelerator Ltd, a UK-listed low-carbon investment company, said it would make no new investments after its net asset value dropped by over 50 percent last year due to a challenging global economy.
+LONDON Feb 14 Low Carbon Accelerator Ltd , a UK-listed low-carbon investment company, said it would make no new investments after its net asset value dropped by over 50 percent last year due to a challenging global economy.

 Its shares, listed on the London Stock Exchange's Alternative Investment Market, were trading at 6.6 pence on Tuesday, down from 36 pence a year ago.